Ashish-Ghoshal/Project1/README.md

 # Project1
-This is an Instructor file.
+This is an Instrhctor fil
 This is in the main branch